cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ispw/GIT_to_ISPW_Integration_Tutorial.md

    ![gitToIspwIntegration3](../images/gitToIspwIntegration3.png)

-   **Note:** If any user ID or login credentials are present at the beginning of the Git repository URL, remove them.
+   **Note:** For ISPW Operations Jenkins plugin 1.0.7 or older, if any user ID or login credentials are present at the beginning of the Git repository URL, remove them.

 9. Copy and paste the generated script within the second stage in the text file, replacing all code between the curly braces for that stage.